openandclose/tosixinch/docs/options.rst

     | (``3``)

-    Designate the number of directories to remove local text filename.
+    Specify the number of directories to remove local text filename.
     Since text files don't have titles or h1 to put them in pdf bookmarks, the script passes on full filepaths as their names.
     They tend to be very long, so some means to shorten them is desirable.